People with epilepsy

 Join us for SUDEP Action Day 2018.
 We want you to ACT –

 Top 4 things you can do:

-Join the epilepsy community in asking #WHY
+Join the epilepsy community and #ACT

-Support the online campaign:
+Join the community by supporting the online campaign:

 Help to reduce risks and keep people with epilepsy safer:

 - You should have a yearly epilepsy review with your health professional to check for any changes

 - Consider using a seizure diary or app to help you keep an eye on your epilepsy: even if you are seizure free or your seizures are controlled, it can still help!

 - Check out any national epilepsy guidelines for information to help you know the care to expect

 (Remember: don’t make any changes to do with your epilepsy without speaking to your health professional first)